-Your thyroid produces a hormone, thyroxine, which is known as T4.
+Your thyroid produces a hormone called thyroxine, which is known as T4.
 This hormone plays a role in several of your body’s functions, including growth and metabolism.

-Some of your T4 is called free T4.
-This means that it has not bonded to protein in your blood.
-Most of the T4 in your body does bond with protein.
+Some of your T4 exists as free T4.
+This means it hasn’t bonded to protein in your blood.
+This is the type available for use by your body and tissues.
+However, most of the T4 in your bloodstream is bonded to protein.

-Your doctor will often order a T4 if a thyroid-stimulating hormone (TSH) test has come back with abnormal results and your doctor wants further insight into what could be wrong with your thyroid.
-Some thyroid disorders include:
+Your doctor may order a T4 test if a thyroid-stimulating hormone (TSH) test has come back with abnormal results.
+A T4 test will help your doctor determine what type of problem is affecting your thyroid.

-Your doctor might suspect that one of these thyroid conditions is present if you have symptoms such as:
+Your doctor may suspect that one of these conditions is present if you have symptoms such as:

-- eye issues, such as dryness, irritation, puffiness, bulging
+- eye issues, like dryness, irritation, puffiness, and bulging

 - hair loss